philsturgeon/phil.bike/src/content/euro-trip-slovakia.md

 net got close, but eventually convinced myself that I was describing a tent.
 So I bought a damn tent.

 Yes also hammocks are nice but I cannot rely on trees where I'm heading.
-Further south!

 _Remember to sponsor this trip and all the dumb stories that come with it by [donating to reforestation](/trees)!_